-Grey Parrots are flock birds that forage for food together in the wild.
+African Grey Parrots are highly social birds that forage for food together in the wild in the dense rainforests of West and Central Africa.

 Their wild diet throughout equatorial Africa is mostly made up of: